DreamPurchaseZnz/English_learning/words about life.md

 a revised edition of textbook
-the discussion revolved around  the question of changing the club's name rotating at 300 revolutions per minutes
+the discussion revolved around  the question of changing the club's name rotating at 300 revolutions per minutes there was very poor reception on my phone we arrange to meet in reception at 6:30 her newest album has meet with a mixed reception from fans what's her recipe for sucess
+It was generally reckoned a success you have to go to police station to reclaim your wallet

 ```